dbilid/PARJ/README.md

-# Installing and Running PARK
+# Installing and Running PARJ

+Contact d.bilidas at di.uoa.gr for any issues

 ## Preprocessing